tldr-pages/tldr/pages/linux/systemd-mount.md

 > Establish and destroy transient mount or auto-mount points.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-mount.html>.

-- Mount a file system (image or block device) and automatically determine the mount point:
+- Mount a file system (image or block device) at `/run/media/system/LABEL` where LABEL is the filesystem label or the device name if there is no label:

 `systemd-mount {{path/to/file_or_device}}`